 Referral # 112373

 No matter how many people are in your family, you never pay for more than 3 UNITS of coverage.
 Each unit has a specific level – bronze, silver, gold.
 You can mix and match these.
 I am on gold because I am still of child-bearing age and we birth in a hospital.
 Everyone else is on silver.
 We pay $320 a month for coverage for all 9 of us.
-(There is catastrophic coverage available through a program called Brother’s Keeper.)
+(There is catastrophic coverage available through an additional program.)

 Every month we pay in to an account that is then divided up amongst the needs of others in the program.
 We have the opportunity to pray for others and give more than our allotted amount.